OfficeDev/office-scripts-docs/docs/develop/typescript-restrictions.md

 ## Unions of `ExcelScript` types and user-defined types aren't supported

 Office Scripts are converted at runtime from synchronous to asynchronous code blocks.
 The communication with the workbook through [Promises](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) is hidden from the script creator.
 This conversion doesn't support [union types](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#union-types) that include `ExcelScript` types and user-defined types.
+In that case, the `Promise` is returned to the script, but the Office Script complier doesn't expect it and the script creator can't interact with the `Promise`.

 The following code sample shows an unsupported union between `ExcelScript.Table` and a custom `MyTable` interface.